 \subsection{Theory of Replacements}

-Because our proof of Theorem \ref{main} makes heavy use of the regularity theory, we explain in this section how the regularity of the min-max limit $\Gamma$ is proved.
+Because our proof of Theorem \ref{main} makes heavy use of the regularity theory, we explain in this section how the regularity of the min-max limit is proved.
 See Colding-De Lellis' survey \cite{cd} or Pitts' original manuscript \cite{p} for more details.
-Roughly speaking the point of the replacement theory is that min-max sequences are locally well approximated by stable surfaces and one can use these stable surfaces to better understand the limit. \\ One central difficulty is the following: For a \emph{minimizing} sequence $\Sigma_j$ in an isotopy class as in the work of Almgren-Simon \cite{as} or Meeks-Simon-Yau \cite{msy}, the property of being minimizing is also true locally: in any ball $B\subset M$, $\Sigma_j\cap B$ is also a minimizing sequence for its boundary values.
-Thus one can immediately work on very small scales.
-For a \emph{min-max} sequence, however, there is no immediate local variational property.
-Almgren and Pitts managed to discover one \cite{a,p}.
-We begin with a definition: \begin{defn} Given $\epsilon>0$ an open set $U\subset M^3$ and a surface $\Sigma$ we say that $\Sigma$ is $\epsilon$-almost minimizing in $U$ if there does not exist any isotopy $\phi$ supported in $U$ such that \begin{enumerate} \item $ \mathcal{H}^2(\phi(t,\Sigma))\leq \mathcal{H}^2(\Sigma) + \frac{\epsilon}{8}$ \item $\mathcal{H}^2(\phi(1,\Sigma)\leq \mathcal{H}^2(\Sigma) - \epsilon$ \end{enumerate} \end{defn}
+Roughly speaking the point of the replacement theory is that min-max sequences are locally well approximated by stable surfaces and one can use these stable surfaces to better understand the limit.